Report Cards and Your Child

 This school year, have your child decorate his very own clip board and watch him do his homework in style!

 For kids who prefer to do homework flopped on a rug, this practical caddy can make all the difference!

 Make sure your third grader can navigate the complex process of loading a backpack for school--and find everything he needs in it when he's home.
 Small steps now bring big ...

 To help your child turn a critical eye to his own school performance, and motivate him to take responsibility for tackling his academic challenges, make a progress portfolio!

 Here's a quick, engaging and fun game you can play around the dinner table to review several different school subjects.

-If your child is still writing too much in his class notes, help him with this fun activity.
-Challenge your child to a word count war, and get in a screening of his favorite ...
+If your child is still writing too much in his class notes, help him out with this fun activity.
+Challenge your child to a word count war, and get in a screening of his ...